Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 You need to install [Heimdall](https://docs.matic.network/staking/heimdall/install-heimdall) and [Bor](https://docs.matic.network/staking/install-bor) before you proceed any further.

-As soon as we start the public testnet event you would be able to see the genesis file and other required configurations and seed-nodes here.
+As soon as we start the public testnet event you would be able to see the genesis file and other required configurations and seed-nodes [here](https://github.com/maticnetwork/public-testnets).

 ### Join Pre Stage-0 Testnet

-Genesis files, Seed Nodes for Pre stage-0 are available here.

-#### Start & Sync Heimdall

-Once heimdall is build and initialised,
+Run the following commands once heimdall is build and initialised.

 **Heimdall genesis Config**